Survey of 2020 MLIS Graduates

 “I was very happy with the quality of education that I received at SJSU.
 Especially since I was working while studying, I found the course work and information directly applicable to what I was doing.
 I also see SJSU as a leader in the library science field and am proud to have studied there.”

 We are pleased to share the following data regarding our alumni:

-- Library and information science is not the first professional career for many of our recent graduates (57%).
-They are changing their career focus to LIS from a wide variety of fields, such as education, journalism, arts, medical fields, and publishing.
+- Library and information science is not the first professional career for many of our recent graduates (50%).
+They are changing their career focus to LIS from a wide variety of fields, such as education, retail, non profit, medical fields, and publishing.

 - Many students begin the MLIS program already having some library work experience and/or gain library work experience while completing their studies.
 Only 23% said they had not worked in a library.

 - Of those who are currently employed, 64% hold jobs in a library or information science career environment, 11% are working in a LIS capacity but not in a LIS institution, and 13% are employed in a non-related position and field.

 The survey continued with questions asked of those who are working in a LIS career environment or related capacity.